Henry Lee Lucas: Background

-Henry Lucas was born on August 23, 1936, in a one-room log cabin in Blacksburg, Virginia.
-His mother Nellie Viola Lucas (1888–1960) was a member of the Chippewa tribe and an alcoholic who had seven children; Henry and another son were supposedly by Anderson Lucas (1901–1951), a double amputee who lost his legs in a freight train accident and nicknamed "No-Legs".
+Henry Lee Lucas was born in a one-room log cabin in Blacksburg, Virginia, on August 23, 1936.
+His mother, Nellie Viola Lucas, was a member of the Chippewa tribe and an alcoholic who had seven children; Henry and another son were supposedly fathered by Anderson Lucas, a double amputee who lost his legs in a freight train accident and was nicknamed "No-Legs".
 "My daddy didn't do anything," Lucas later said.
 "He just sold pencils."
-However, as Lucas's mother was a prostitute, Anderson Lucas has been characterized as her pimp.

-Nellie would sometimes force her sons and husband to watch her having sex with her clients.
-"First thing I can remember was when my mom was in bed with another man in the house, and she made me watch it," Lucas said.
+However, as Lucas' mother was a prostitute, his father has been characterized as her pimp.
+She would sometimes force her sons and husband to watch her having sex with her clients.
+"First thing I can remember was when my mom was in bed with another man in the house, and she made me watch it," Lucas recalled.
 "I just couldn't stand there and watch.
 I had to turn my back and walk out of the house, and after I did that, she beat me, 'cause I didn't watch it."

-When Lucas was eight, he was beaten by his mother about the head with a wooden plank, which caused him to spend three days in a coma.
-Lucas developed an infection in his left eye at age ten after one of his brothers struck him with a knife.
+When he was eight years old, Lucas was beaten by his mother across the head with a wooden plank, which caused him to spend three days in a coma.
+At age 10, Lucas developed an infection in his left eye after one of his brothers struck him with a knife.
 His mother ignored the injury for several days until a teacher swiped him over his eye with a steel-tipped ruler, and the eyeball burst and had to be surgically removed.
 It was replaced with a glass prosthetic.
 Both of these traumas to Lucas' head have led examining medical experts to conclude that these caused brain damage, later evidenced with CT scans showing "small abnormalities in the frontal lobes, temporal lobes and in the parts of the brain that are related to emotional control," while other medical examiners have concluded that problems with his corpus callosum played a role in his aberrant behavior and personality.